Frequently Asked Questions

 Are non-resident investors eligible?

 Yes, however the concessions may be less attractive to those who do not have future Australian income or capital gains tax liabilities.
+Keep in mind that even with a double tax agreement, disregarding the capital gain may help simplify investment for non-tax-residents.

 How much is my tax offset (rebate)?